 Note that a woman is fertile few days per month.
 A man is fertile all the time.
 Yet it is still the woman who bears all the risks and ultimately risks her life in order to manage her fertility.

-If you want to know more about the magic, power and wisdom hidden in your natural cyclical body, you might be interested in joining my 4 months in-depth coaching program for women “Menstrual Wisdom & Power Circle Program” for living a natural and sustainable life in harmony with your Feminine flow.
+If you want to know more about the magic, power and wisdom hidden in your natural cyclical body, you might be interested in joining my 12-week Online Cyclical Wisdom & Power Mastermind “Nature of Women” for living a natural and sustainable life in harmony with your Feminine flow.

 Bennet J., Pope A. (2008) The Pill.
 Are you sure it is for you?